8 Chapter 8 – Rendezvous

 Figure 12: Both Satellites Calculating Their Change in Velocity to Eventually Rendezvous.

-The burn for the first maneuver is:
+The equation (26) for the burn for the first maneuver is:

 EXAMPLE 2